CARV-ICS-FORTH/knot/docs/user.rst

 The files screen is accessed by selecting "Files" from the menu on the left.
 You are presented with a list of folders and files in the respective domain.
 Change domain ("private" or "shared") by clicking on the corresponding buttons on the upper-right of the screen.
 The "private" domain contains private user files, while "shared" is common across all users.
 Any user can add or remove files in "shared".

 Select a folder to navigate into that path (the current path is shown above the list), or a file to download it.
 Select the "Actions" button to download a folder as an archive or delete an object.
-Respective actions are also available to add templates (ending in ``.template.yaml``) or saved container images (ending in ``.tar``).
+An action is also available to add a template (ending in ``.template.yaml``).

 Files are mounted in containers under ``/private`` and ``/shared`` respectively.